Want to make a life shift? First you need an urgency detox

 I had an epiphany the other day that I wanted to find a way to sustain my positive self-care habits for the long-term.

-I feel my best when I move every day, prioritize cardio exercise and strength training, take a bath and stretch a couple of times a week, meditate on the train on my commute, eat fresh salads and balanced breakfasts, avoid added sugar, make sure to eat adequate protein and fat, and start getting ready for bed at 10pm every night.
+I feel my best when I move every day, prioritize cardio exercise and strength training, take a bath and stretch a couple of times a week, meditate on the train on my commute, eat fresh salads and balanced breakfasts, make sure to eat adequate protein and fat, and start getting ready for bed at 10pm every night.
 What do I need to be able to do this more consistently?
 (Because I've done all of it off and on in the past with much success.)

 That is a direct quote from my journal.